Doctoral and Industry Training Academy

 Training is focused on harnessing quantum theory to develop and commercialise disruptive quantum technologies.
 Our aim is to translate the mysteries of quantum physics into cutting-edge technologies.
 By collaborating with industry and other leading UK universities as part of the UK National Quantum Technology Programme, we have the capacity to build real world devices.
 From super-fast computers to quantum simulation engines, our research has the potential to change lives by creating new materials and medicines.

-Our research groups are involved in the UK’s National Quantum Technology Programme and we are part of the EPSRC Hub in Quantum Computing and Simulation, and the UK National Quantum Technology Hub in Sensing and Timing.
+Our research groups are involved in the UK’s National Quantum Technology Programme and we are part of the Quantum Computing and Simulation Hub (QCS), and the UK National Quantum Technology Hub in Sensing and Timing.